 Contractor: Zohbon and Lewis of Des Moines

 Description: The building faces east and is a two story buff colored brick and stone structure.
-The front has vertical white bands dividing the windows.
+The building is located on landscaped grounds in the center of Wapello.
+The front has vertical white colored bands dividing the windows.
 A white colored horizontal band runs below the flat roof line.
 There is a large eagle carved in the stone above on the east front.
+The building houses the County District Court of the 8B Judicial District.

-Note: The first courthouse was built in 1840 in Middle Wapello.
-The second courthouse was built by E D Isett in 1854 in Wapello at a cost of $9,578.
+History: The county was created in 1836 and Lower Wapello was selected as the county seat.
+The first courthouse was a cottonwood log privately owned structure built in 1836 in Lower Wapello.
+The county seat was moved to Middle Wapello in 1840 and the second courthouse, a brick structure was designed by John Rinearson and built in Middle Wapello at a cost of $1,300.
+The third courthouse was built by E B Isett in 1854 to 1855 at a cost of $9,578.
+The county seat became Wapello by incorporation in 1856.
 A courthouse was built in Columbus Junction in 1872 at a cost of $25,000 but was converted for use as a school when the county seat was not moved there.
-The cost of construction of the present courthouse was $100,000.
+The fourth and present courthouse was constructed in 1928 to 1929 at a cost of $100,000.

 Photos taken 2008